 Encryption, anonymization and one-way hashing, therefore, can be shortsighted moves.
 Your organization’s success depends on allowing authorized users to access the original data now and in the future, as long as you can track and report on the usage.
 At the same time, you must also ensure that sensitive data is useless to everyone else.

-Tokenization vs Encryption: The Clear Cloud Data Security Winner
+Tokenization: The Clear Cloud Data Security Winner

-Tokenization overcomes the challenges other data security solutions face by preserving the connections and relationships between data columns and sets.
+When looking at tokenization vs encryption, it's clear that tokenization overcomes the challenges other data security solutions face by preserving the connections and relationships between data columns and sets.
 However, tokenization isn’t just a simple mathematical scramble of the original data like encryption or a group of ranges with anonymized data.
 Authorized analysts can query tokenized data for insights without having access to the underlying PII.
 The more secure token remains meaningless to any unauthorized user or hacker.